Today’s project uses one of our favorite craft supplies from the 90s that are still going strong! We’re making Flower Charm Perler Bead Bracelets!

-We had so much fun reliving our childhood crafting days using Perler beads from Michaels Stores, and our kids had a great time getting in on it, too!
+We had so much fun reliving our childhood crafting days using Perler beads, and our kids had a great time getting in on it, too!
 Plus, these bracelets are so fun and unique!
 Here is what you will need:

 Supplies Needed to Make Perler Bead Bracelets

 How to Make Perler Bead Bracelets

 Watch the video (and be sure you subscribe to our YouTube channel), or read the steps below!